Intracranial pressure monitoring

 How to prepare for the test

-If you need this procedure done, you will be in the hospital and most likely in an intensive care unit.
-If you are conscious, your health care provider will explain the procedure and the risks, and (as with any surgery) you will have to sign a consent form.
+Most of the time, this procedure is done when a person is in the hospital intensive care unit.
+If you are awake and aware, your health care provider will explain the procedure and the risks.
+You will have to sign a consent form.

 How the test will feel

-If the procedure is done while you are under general anesthesia, you will feel nothing until you wake from the anesthesia.
-At that time you will feel the normal side effects of anesthesia, plus the discomfort of the cut made in your skull.
+If the procedure is done using general anesthesia, you will be asleep and pain-free.
+When you wake up, you will feel the normal side effects of anesthesia.
+You will also have some discomfort from the cut made in your skull.

-If the procedure is done under local anesthesia, you will feel a prick on your scalp like a bee sting as the local anesthetic is injected.
+If the procedure is done under local anesthesia, you will be awake.
+Numbing medicine will be injected to the place where the cut is to be made.
+This will feel a prick on your scalp like a bee sting.
 You may feel a tugging sensation as the skin is cut and pulled back.
 You will hear a drill sound as it cuts through the skull.
 The amount of time this takes will depend on the type of drill that is used.
 You will also feel a tugging as the surgeon sutures the skin back together after the procedure.

-Your health care provider may prescribe mild pain medications for relief.
-You will not get strong pain medications, so that your doctor can check for signs of brain function.
+Your health care provider may give you mild pain medicines to ease your discomfort.
+You will not get strong pain medicines, because your doctor will want to check for signs of brain function.

 Why the test is performed

-This test is usually done to measure intracranial pressure.
-It is usually done when there is a severe head injury or brain/nervous system disease.
+This test is most often done to measure intracranial pressure.
+It may be done when there is a severe head injury or brain/nervous system disease.
 It also may be done after surgery to remove a tumor or fix damage to a blood vessel if the surgeon is worried about brain swelling.

 High intracranial pressure can be treated by draining CSF through the catheter.
 It can also be treated by changing the ventilator settings for people who are on a respirator, or by giving certain medicines through a vein (intravenously).